AI Outreach Automation

 Phase 2 (Weeks 2–4): Create variants for best performance:

 This requires careful list segmentation by email domain (identify which users are on which provider) and potentially different sending times for each provider.
+It’s exactly the kind of repetitive, rules-heavy work an AI agent handles well — provided the actual sending stays inside a rate-limited layer that keeps warmup running underneath every variant.

 Testing Methodology by Provider